offthedial/site/src/pages/idtga/rules.md

 ### Preliminaries:
 - Swiss Pools
-- Each pool has a maximum of 16 teams.
 - Teams are evenly distributed across pools.
-- 4 Rounds
+- 4 Rounds (Each pool has a maximum of 16 teams)
-- PA3
+- Play all 3

 ### Top Cut:
 - Single Elimination - No 3rd place match.
 - At least 1 team per pool, with a minimum of 4 teams total.
-- BO5
+- Best of 5

 ### 4 or less teams
 If there are 4 or less teams, there will only be one bracket:
 - Double Elimination.
-- BO5
+- Best of 5

 ## Timing & Round Duration
 - The first round of the day goes for 45 minutes.